wp-plugins/csv-2-post/readme.txt

 = Why CSV 2 POST? =

-CSV 2 POST offers more for free than any other importer.
+CSV 2 POST offers more for free than any other importer that I know about.
 If you donate to this project you will not only encourage further updates of this project - but you'll be supporting the creation of more WordPress autoblogging and data import plugins.
 I'm confident you will be impressed at the hundreds of hours I've put into this plugin for you.
 If you cannot afford to donate - a Facebook like, a review, a short video on YouTube or a Tweet will help just as much.
 Thank you for your support.

-1. No autoblogging limits at all
+1. Premium features now free
+1. Less limits than other plugins of this nature
 1. Create posts, pages and custom post types
 1. Systematic post updating or do it all at once
 1. Text-spinning (spintax)